steemit/wallet/src/app/help/en/welcome.md

 You can select the language you wish to display the website in.
 Currently, English, Spanish, Russian, French, Italian, Korean, Japanese, Polish and Chinese are available to choose from.

 You can also choose how you will receive your Blog post rewards and Comment post rewards.
 It is recommended that you read the <a href="#Digital_Currencies">Digital Currencies</a> section first.

 <a href="#Table_of_Contents">^</a>
-### <span id="Sign_Up_for_Steem_Chat">6.
-Sign Up for Steem Chat</span>

-A lot of users mingle and chat when they are not posting or browsing Steemit.
-It is a great place to meet people!

-There is a link to sign up in the main menu in the upper right corner.

-Some channels allow you to share links, but others don't.

-Each channel will have its rules posted in the "Room Info" section.

-<a href="#Table_of_Contents">^</a>
 ### <span id="Create_your_introduceyourself_post">7.
 Create your "Introduceyourself" Post</span>